-Band aids Blister treatment Prescription drugs Ibuprofen etc. If you wear contacts make sure and have spares if you can't see without them. ☐ Buy Repair Kit □ Extra snow baskets for trekking/ski poles □ Gorilla tape (Can be wrapped around trekking poles or water bottle.
-Gorilla Tape tends to be the best brand for the mountains.) □ Zip ties □ 6-10 ft of 3mm accessory cord ☐ Own ☐ Buy Multi-tool Any multitool similar to a Leatherman is great.
-Make sure to bring any specialized tools that might be required to fix bindings or snowshoes in the field. ☐ Own ☐ Buy Ski Straps Required for keeping your skis attached to you so that your skiing doesn't turn into a walking trip, this can be added to your repair kit. ☐ Own ☐ Buy Other Optional Items The items below are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
+Some manufacturers make sunblock in the form of a stick for easy application while wearing heavy gloves.
+Lip Balm Make sure it is SPF rated.
+Own Buy Wristwatch A model with an alarm that will wake you up is preferable.
+It doesn't need to be anything fancy.
+Own Buy Garbage Bags Bring one large bag to line your backpack and one to pack out garbage.
+Trash compactor bag, if available, are more durable.
+Own Buy Personal First Aid Kit Band aids Blister treatment Prescription drugs Ibuprofen etc. If you wear contacts make sure and have spares if you can't see without them.
+Own Buy Repair Kit Extra snow baskets for trekking/ski poles Gorilla tape (Can be wrapped around trekking poles or water bottle.
+Gorilla Tape tends to be the best brand for the mountains.)
+Zip ties 6-10 ft of 3mm accessory cord Own Buy Multi-tool Any multitool similar to a Leatherman is great.
+Make sure to bring any specialized tools that might be required to fix bindings or snowshoes in the field.
+Own Buy Ski Straps Required for keeping your skis attached to you so that your skiing doesn't turn into a walking trip, this can be added to your repair kit.
+Own Buy Other Optional Items The items below are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
 Remember that a few ounces here and there add up to extra pounds on your back and knees during your expedition.
-Packing Checklist Gaia Navigation App Optional Smartphone App. ☐ Own ☐ Buy Optional Smartphone App.
-Map and Compass Map should be of the area you are conducting your field days.
+Pac king Checklist Gaia Navigation App Optional Smartphone App.
+Own Buy Map and CompassMap should be of the area you are conducting your field days.
 Compass must have declination adjustment.
-Optional Smartphone App.
-Map and Compass Map should be of the area you are conducting your field days.
-Compass must have ☐ Buy ☐ Own Map and Compass Map should be of the area you are conducting your field days.
-Compass must have declination adjustment. □ Buy □ Own □ Buy □ Own Map and Compass Map should be of the area you are conducting your field days.
-Compass must have declination adjustment. □ Buy □ Own □ Buy □ Own □ Buy Map and Compass Map should be of the area you are conducting your field days.
-Compass must have declination adjustment. □ Buy □ Own □ Buy □ Own □ Buy Map and Compass Map should be of the area you are conducting your field days.
-Compass must have declination adjustment. □ Buy □ Own □ Buy □ Own □ Buy
+Own Buy Headlamp Bring extra batteries, or if it has a rechargeable battery, make sure and bring a charger.
+200-350 Lumens is an ideal range.
+Own Buy

-Hand / Foot Warmers Recommended for people that are susceptible to cold hands and toes.
-These should be small, disposable type products. ☐ Own ☐ Buy Foot Powder A very small bottle will allow you to treat your feet daily, keep them dryer, extend the life of your socks, and help you avoid blisters/rashes from chronic wet feet. ★ Examples: Gold Bond, Dr. Scholls ☐ Own ☐ Buy Ski Crampons Most useful for March courses.
-These come in a variety of widths, be sure yours are wide enough to fit over your skis. ☐ Own ☐ Buy Small Foam Pad Can be useful for sitting or kneeling on during field instruction.
-Your pack can also serve this purpose. ☐ Own ☐ Buy Camera Phone cameras or small point-and-shoot cameras are preferred.
-SLR cameras are not recommended due to their size and bulk. ☐ Own ☐ Buy Car/wall Charger Consider bringing an extra battery pack as well, having a lot of people using car charger cables is difficult. ☐ Own ☐ Buy Altimeter Watch If you have one then bring it, it is a great tool to have in the backcountry, especially for navigation. ☐ Own ☐ Buy
+Lightweight Balaclava / Buff A balaclava is a warm hat that can be pulled over the head to the shoulders.
+It completely covers the head except for an opening for the face.
+It should provide excellent wind protection for the chin, ears and neck.
+A Buff can substitute for this.
+Materials: Powerstretch, fleece, polypro, windpro Own Buy Women's Specific Items Own Female Urination Device Pee funnel such as the GoGirl or Freshette.
+Many female guides prefer a rigid pee funnel.
+Buy Click here for more info Menstruation Collection Cup There are many things to consider concerning backcountry menstruation.
+Click here for more info Hand / Foot Warmers Recommended for people that are susceptible to cold hands and toes.
+These should be small, disposable type products.
+Own Buy Foot Powder A very small bottle will allow you to treat your feet daily, keep them dryer, extend the life of your socks, and help you avoid blisters/rashes from chronic wet feet. ★ Examples: Gold Bond, Dr. Scholls Own Buy Ski Crampons Most useful for March courses.
+These come in a variety of widths, be sure yours are wide enough to fit over your skis.
+Own Buy Small Foam Pad Can be useful for sitting or kneeling during field instruction.
+Your pack can also serve this purpose.
+Own Buy Camera Phone cameras or small point-and-shoot cameras are preferred.
+SLR cameras are not recommended due to their size and bulk.
+Own Buy Car Charger Consider bringing an extra battery pack as well, having a lot of people using car charger cables is difficult.
+Own Buy Altimeter Watch If you have one then bring it, it is a great tool to have in the backcountry, especially for navigation.
+Own Buy